We’ve all been there.

 The Cardigans — Lovefool

 If you’re old enough, you’ll remember this song was absolutely everywhere in 1996 and 1997.
 This Swedish pop tune is about as sweet and innocent as a song can get and it is sung in a fairly narrow range.
 It’s not hard and will bring back a lot of memories if your audience is old enough.
+It’s also a great song to sing to your girlfriend, for all those romantic men and women out there who want to serenade their girl.
 Lyrics here.

 Vanessa Carlton — White Houses

 I know A Thousand Miles is much more famous and very popular as a karaoke song.
 It’s also easier to sing.
 But I chose White Houses for this list, because it means more to me.
 It reminds me of my college days and hanging out with my girlfriends.
 The lyrics spoke to us more than any other song back then.
 She goes fairly high with this song, but if you have a higher range, it’s not too difficult.
 Lyrics here.